vytjak/HAeso.lt/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [licence.md](licence.md) file for details

-## Acknowledgments
+## Final Thoughts

-Inspiration, code snippets, etc.
-*
-*
-*
+Developing with Python is like painting with shit.
+The least you could do for me for enduring this torture, is buy me a beer!